binayjy8/STACK/README.md

-Binay bhusan mohanta is the project mak
+Binay bhusan mohanta is the project make